adofai07/PDF-merger2/README.md

 It specifies a file to be deleted from the `files` directory while merging.
 For example, `!b` means the file labeled `[b]` will be deleted while merging.
 Note that the command runs from left to right, so if you have `!bb`, the file will be deleted before being added to the merged output, resulting in an error.

+### `SHOW`

+It is simply `@`.
+When this token is encountered, the program will open the final output in your default PDF viewer after merging.

 ### Using modifiers and ranges

 You can combine modifiers and ranges.
 For example, `+(a-c)` means files `[a]`, `[b]`, and `[c]` will be rotated clockwise before being added to the merged output.  `-6[2-4]` means file `[6]` from page 2 to page 4 will be rotated counter-clockwise before being added to the merged output.